J35P312/Assemblatron/README.md

     --min_size MIN_SIZE   minimum variant size (default=100)

 # SNV
-Call indels and SNV using samtools pipelup/bcftools call
+Call indels and SNV using htsbox pileup (same as fermikit).

 the  output is printed to stdout